arcarley/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 Since this policy is not blocked, you will not get a failure message when you use it to configure a Windows 10 Mobile device.
 However, the policy will not take effect.

-Added in Windows 10, version 1607.
-Allows IT Admins to pause Feature Updates for up to 60 days.
+Added in Windows 10, version 1607 to allow admins to pause Feature Updates.
+Please note, rather than utilizing this policy, for those running Windows 10 version 1709 or above, we recommend utilizing the "Update/PauseFeatureUpdatesStartTime" policy.

 <!--/Description-->
 <!--ADMXMapped-->